RevenueHunt/docs/docs/how-to-guides/send-leads-to-klaviyo.md

     2. To find your Public Key login to your Klaviyo account.
 In account `Settings` open the `API Keys` tab and copy the public API Key.
 You can get your Klaviyo Public API Key [here](https://www.klaviyo.com/account#api-keys-tab).
         ![how to send leads to klaviyo public api key](/images/how to send leads to klaviyo public api key.png)
-    3. Navigate back to the Shop Quiz: Product Recommendation Quiz app.
+    3. Navigate back to the RevenueHunt app.
     4. In the [`Quiz > Connect`](https://docs.revenuehunt.com/reference/quiz-builder/#connect) tab, scroll to Klaviyo and edit the connection.
 Paste your Public API Key and save.
         ![how to send leads to klaviyo public api key provided1](/images/how to send leads to klaviyo public api key provided1.png)
         ![how to send leads to klaviyo public api key provided2](/images/how to send leads to klaviyo public api key provided2.png)